Dzsek/pretense/README.md

 Missions expire after a few minutes if not taken by anyone, or, if due to changes on the battlefield, they are no longer valid.

 Some mission types can have multiple variations with slightly different sets of objectives and difficulties.
+Pay attention to the wording of the mission description.

 ### 3.2 Accepting, joining and leaving a mission